×

 There are a range of funds you can apply for to help you with course related costs.
 Funding applications are assessed using guidance issued by the Government and most are based on personal circumstance such as income thresholds.
 The Student Finance Team can assist you with financial matters and help you to apply for any appropriate grants or awards that are available.
 For further information visit our student finance section or email studentfinance@nrc.ac.uk

-If you require support from the College with your educational needs you can completed an online referral form.
+If you require support from the College with your educational needs you can complete an online referral form.
 The Education Support team will then contact you to discuss your needs and how we can best meet them or alternatively email educationsupport@nrc.ac.uk and one of the team will be happy to help you.

 As a returning student you don’t have to do anything, you are automatically pre-enrolled onto the next year of your course.
-We will email you in late August with your start date for the 2023/24 academic year.
+We will email you in late August with your start date for the 2024/25 academic year.

-You will receive an email in August from your course coordinator with details on your specific course start date (date, time, campus etc).
+You will receive an email in August from your course coordinator with further details on your specific course start date (date, time, campus etc).
 Please check your emails regularly.
-We look forward to welcoming you onto campus in September to commence your studies with us.